biotorrents/announcement/README.md

 The IRCd user runs the IRC network and the auto-restart cron job.

 **Hermes.**
-The Hermes user is the IRC sitebot, subject to change.
+The Hermes user is the IRC sitebot, subject to change in the future.

 **BioNet.**
 The BioNet user will run a BioNet node when production code is ready.